jenselg/bark/README.md

 ### Review Order

-The newest reviews should be at the top of the list.
+[OK] The newest reviews should be at the top of the list.

 ### Comment Deletion

-Users need to be able to delete their own comments.
+[OK] Users need to be able to delete their own comments.
 There is already a button, but it doesn't work.

 ### Average Rating

-On the restaurant show page we need to see what it's 5 star rating is.
+[OK] On the restaurant show page we need to see what it's 5 star rating is.

 ### CSS Issues

-There seems to be some funky CSS hover animations going on, especially in the navbar.
+[OK] There seems to be some funky CSS hover animations going on, especially in the navbar.
 Clean these up so things are more readable and pretty.

 ### Security Problem

-We noticed that anyone can modify or delete any restaurant.
+[OK] We noticed that anyone can modify or delete any restaurant.
 Please make sure that only the restaurant owner has this access.

 ### Missing Home Page

-Our app doesn't have a home page yet!
+[OK] Our app doesn't have a home page yet!
 We'd like there to be one that lists all restaurants ranked by rating.
 If it was paginated that would be a plus!

 ### Owner Alerts